 Some 1,235 residences home to about 5,000 people will be torn down to make way for more pavement.
 Three hundred and thirty-one business employing 24,873 people will also be displaced, which “would have a negative impact on the local economy,” according to TxDOT.

 A transit project with those negative impacts would never be approved.
 But the federal government doles out some $40 billion every year to state DOTs like TxDOT to do whatever they please with.
 (Many states choose to ignore their repair needs while building massive new highways.
 Texas spends 48 percent of its highway funds on expansion and 15 percent on repair.)
 Unlike the transit plan that will be the subject of great public scrutiny and a popular vote, there will be no public votes on funding this massive highway plan.
 And unlike the transit plan it will serve a much smaller portion of the city and actively displace thousands of people.

-TxDOT has decided that instead of investing in a regional rail network or assisting communities with transit or reducing the need to drive a state that has 3,359 miles of coastline, the best thing the agency could possibly do with $7 billion is widen and reroute highways in Houston.
+TxDOT has decided that instead of investing in a regional rail network, assisting communities with transit, or reducing the need to drive, the best thing the agency could possibly do with $7 billion is widen and reroute highways in Houston.

 We should note that TxDOT lauds the possible addition of green space that could be created by putting some freeway segments below grade and capping them as this presentation shows.
 But funding for those parks is not included in the $7 billion price tag—other funding would have to be found.
 The cost of acquiring the land needed to widen the freeways, in some cases doubling their width, is also not included in the $7 billion figure.